genome-in-a-bottle/genome-stratifications/GRCh38/union/GRCh38-union-README.md

 --------------------------

 #### Licenses/restrictions placed on the data, or limitations of reuse:
-Publicly release data are freely available for reuse without embargo.
+Public release data are freely available for reuse without embargo.

 #### Recommended citations for the data: